ezedinff/sample-project/README.md

 - we will use components from [angular material](https://material.angular.io/) and [antd](https://ant.design/)
 - we will use [flex-layout](https://github.com/angular/flex-layout) for responsive design

+## Assignment one
+- create a comment feature for each post
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.